gsalaman/recipes/vegan_sausage.md

 Note:  no fennel or corriander.
 Also ditched the onion, but uppded the pepper.

+MUCH closer!
+Used regular soy, maybe a little salty.
+Good spice mix...maybe try adding back in a little fennel or coriander.

 ##  Take 2: texture better
 From https://itdoesnttastelikechicken.com/easy-vegan-breakfast-sausage-patties-tvp-patties/
 I tweaked the spices a little and left off the oats...texture much better, but spice mix still not quite there yet.
 Too sweet...want to go more savory and spicy next time.